AzSiAz/Dokusho/README.md

 ## Planned
 - Tracker (maybe, I don't use them anymore)
-- Scroll to next chaper in reader
+- Scroll to next chapter in reader
 - One manga in multiple collection, maybe
 - Cleanup DB, cache
 - Cloudflare bypass (pain in the ass when you are hit currently)
 - Double Page reader
 - Download
+- CloudKit